Spatial Periodicity & In-Situ Vehicle Damage Mapping¶

 Photogrammetric analysis of original source imagery definitively geo-locates NYPD Car 2723 to its original in-situ location on Church Street, directly in front of the Millennium Hilton.

-Consequently, the spatial test was run using a hardened, high-precision dataset of 9 immutable constraints:
+Consequently, the spatial test was run using a hardened, pre-registered dataset of 9 constraints:

 1. 5 High-Precision Vehicle Constraints (Sub-5-meter photogrammetric accuracy): NYPD Car 2723 (Church St), Toasted Buses (West Broadway & Vesey), Toasted Police Cars (West Broadway & Barclay), Flipped Fire Truck (West St near WFC pedestrian bridge), Flipped Vehicle (Corner of 1 WFC).

-2. 4 High-Precision Structural Boundary Constraints (FEMA 403 Pre-registered): WTC 4 knife-edge boundary, WTC 6 borehole center, WTC 3 bisection strip, WTC 5 southern partial collapse face.
+2. 4 Pre-registered Structural Boundary / Locus Constraints (FEMA 403-derived): WTC 4 knife-edge boundary, WTC 6 void / aperture-complex locus, WTC 3 bisection strip, WTC 5 southern partial collapse face.

 A geometric sweep was executed against the 9 verified targets using an interference grid locked to the 114.5° bisector.
 The script swept the phase offset ($\(\phi_0\)$) from 0 to $\(2\pi\)$ across the four candidate frequencies derived from the structural scales in the Fringe Geometry Module: